mickfuzz/phd4/_posts/other/conferences/2024-11-final-review-and-tepa.md

 videoconference -->

 ### Embargo, thesis format, viva format

 No embargo is requested.
 The thesis formal is fully in the form of a written report.
 My viva format preference is for oral examination face to face if possible but via video conference if not for logistical reason.
+To accompany this commentary I will email drafts of Chapters 3 and 5.

 ### Written progress

-An outline of the stage of completion of the chapters follows.

 1. **Introduction - 50% complete:** A  structure and key content is in place which requires updating when other chapters are more complete.
 2. **Literature Review - 75% complete:** A draft is in place which needs some revision currently, and then careful editing to align with other chapters.